San Francisco is one of my favorite cities in the world, and I’m going to give you the inside scoop through this tailored San Francisco itinerary.

 Day 1 in San Francisco, Morning: The Marina, Presidio and Golden Gate Bridge

-For your first day in San Francisco, we’re going to visit several of the city’s star attractions, most specifically, the copper-hued and gorgeous steel-wired Golden Gate Bridge.
+For your first day in San Francisco, we’re going to visit several of the city’s top places to visit, most specifically, the copper-hued and gorgeous steel-wired Golden Gate Bridge.
 It’s going to be a jam-packed day, so make sure to get an early start!

 Start your morning in the Marina (also known as Cow Hollow), which is one of the best neighborhoods for breakfast/brunch.
 This is also one of the most expensive places to live in SF.